splynx/docs/files/en/networking/routers_settings/mikrotik/mikrotik.md

 Mikrotik routers
 ==========

-Mikrotik routers are default router type that is set up in Splynx when you create a new router.
+Mikrotik routers is the default router type selected in Splynx when you create a new router.

 Splynx supports communication with routers using Mikrotik API or Radius protocol.

 ### Mikrotik API custom Rules

-Splynx ISP Framework supports MikroTik API Custom rules
+Splynx supports Custom MikroTik API rules

+create the following file via CLI on your server as shown below:
-create file: ``/var/www/splynx/config/mikrotik.php`
+``/var/www/splynx/config/mikrotik.php`
 header:
 ```
 ; <?php exit(); ?>